Sammy-CK/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Checked server logs found 500 server error Toys was unitialized instead used Toy

 - Update the number of likes for a toy

   - How I debugged:
+  Checked console saw Json end of input error checked the fetch request was using response but controller update method was not returning response so added response

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Error 404 in console so checked network in console saw noroute matching DELETE so added route in the config routes